 - 6. Medical disability shall not be cause for discipline.
-If the Employer considers a Member's behaviour to be unacceptable and believes this behaviour may be the result of illness, the Employer may require the Member to undergo a medical examination pursuant to Clause 11 of the Article Income Security. - 6.1 If a Member is relieved from duties pending the outcome of the procedure established under Clause 6, the Member, for that period, shall not be deemed to be on Sick Leave and shall receive full salary and benefits.
+If the Employer considers a Member's behaviour to be unacceptable and believes this behaviour may be the result of illness, the Employer may require the Member to undergo a medical examination pursuant to Clause 15 of the Article Income Security. - 6.1 If a Member is relieved from duties pending the outcome of the procedure established under Clause 6, the Member shall be deemed to be on sick leave and shall receive salary and benefits in accordance with the Article Income Security.